EmanUnion - Religious Knowledge

 2. Atheists cannot get salvation

-Chapter 33: Lust of Brahma
+Chapter 33: Passion of Brahma

 1. Brahma Ejaculates on Seeing Various Women